geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-10.md

 - /page/go-annotation-file-format-10
 ---

+THIS FILE IS FOR REFERENCE ONLY
+--->
+THIS FILE IS FOR REFERENCE ONLY

 # GO Annotation File (GAF) 1.0 (Deprecated)
-This guide lays out the format specifications for the deprecated *G*ene *A*ssociation *F*ile (GAF) 1.0; for the current format please see the [GAF 2.2 guide](/docs/go-annotation-file-gaf-format-2.2/).
+Annotation data is submitted to the GO Consortium in the form of gene association files, or GAFs.
+The following document lays out the format specifications for the **deprecated** *G*ene *A*ssociation *F*ile (GAF) 1.0; for the current format please see the [GAF 2.2 guide](/docs/go-annotation-file-gaf-format-2.2/).

-GAFs are tab-delimited plain text files, where each line in the file represents a single association between a gene product and a GO term, with an [evidence code](/docs/guide-go-evidence-codes/), the reference to support the link between them, and other information.

-GO also provides annotations as [GPAD](/docs/gene-product-association-data-gpad-format/)+[GPI](/docs/gene-product-information-gpi-format/) (companion files).
-General information about annotation can be found in the [GO annotation introduction](/docs/go-annotations/).

-### GAF header
+### File header

 All gene association files must start with a single line denoting the file format, as follows: